katysaintin/KatyInControl/S1E01_WhatIsASCADA.md

-# S1E01 - Understand SCADA, you must, EPICS and TANGO revealed
+# S1E01 - Understand SCADA, you must, EPICS and TANGO revealed - 7 minutes

 But before we explore both galaxies
 Let’s make sure we speak the same language.